mrdcvlsc/APA/README.md

 -------------------------------------------------------------------

 ### TO USE :

-  **-you can include all the files in the repo (.h .cpp) and include it manually in your project then compile it yourself**
+  **you can include all the files in the repo (.h .cpp) and include it manually in your project then compile it yourself**

-  **-You can also use the "make" command to generate the static library "bignum.lib"**
+  **You can also use the "make" command to generate the static library "bignum.lib" then include/link it to your project along the header file bignum.h**

-  **-use the "make test" after make to run the test program if you want**
+  **(optional) use the "make test" after make to run the test program if you want**

 -------------------------------------------------------------------